 You can configure all REST services in the Confluent Platform to authenticate against LDAP using the centralized authentication service provided by the Metadata Service (MDS).
 MDS performs basic username/password authentication for REST services by authenticating with the LDAP server configured on brokers in the MDS cluster.
 You must configure LDAP credentials that perform authentication on behalf of the login user on all brokers in the MDS cluster.
 Because these brokers can be behind a firewall, this architecture enables you to avoid the requirement to have LDAP access from user-facing components outside the firewall.

-you must use the prefix
+distinguishedName, you must specify the full

-You can also use LDAP attributes used to configure authorization to create LDAP
+You can also use LDAP attributes used to configure authorization to create LDAP context for authentication.

 This configuration includes standard Java naming service provider options as

 ldap. (see LDAP Naming Service Provider for the

 LDAP Authentication Using Simple Bind¶

 The recommended authentication method for LDAP performs a simple bind using the password provided by the user.
 The following privileges are required to do so:

 - You must configure LDAP credentials for performing LDAP searches to acquire the DN of the login user on brokers in the MDS cluster.
 For brokers using LDAP group-based authorization, the same credentials used by the Authorizer can also be used during authentication.
 This credential must be able to access all users connecting to Confluent services.